GeV-scale thermal dark matter from dark photons: tightly constrained, yet allowed: Constraints

 where $A$ is the mass number of the target nucleus, $F^2(E_R)$ is the Helm nuclear form factor \cite{PhysRev.104.1466,Lewin:1995rx} as a function of the recoil energy $E_R$.
 The effective DM couplings to protons and neutrons, $f_n^{(Z_D)}$ and $f_n^{(Z)}$ are given by:

 where $Z$ is the atomic number of the target nucleus, $f_{p,X}=2g_{u,X}+g_{d,X}$, $f_{n,X}=g_{u,X}+2g_{d,X}$ and $g_{u,X}$ and $g_{d,X}$ are the couplings of the boson $X=Z,Z_D$ with up and down quarks that can be obtained from \cref{eq:fermion_currents}.
-Note that, in general, this model predicts different coefficients for neutrons and protons.
+Note that for $Z_D$ masses of $m_{Z_D}<m_{Z}$ the interactions of $Z_D$ in~\cref{eq:fermion_currents} are to very good approximation only with the electromagnetic current.
+This effectively suppresses any interactions with neutrons.

 Typically, the exclusion lines derived from direct detection data assume that the DM couplings to protons and neutrons are equal, $\sigma_{SI}^n = \sigma_{SI}^p \equiv \sigma_{SI}^\text{iso}$.
-Since this is not the case in this model, we need to re-cast these results accordingly.
-For a certain DM mass $m_\chi$, if the coefficients are related by $f_p=b(m_\chi)f_n$ and, since $\sigma_{SI}\propto|f_N|^2$, the bounds given by the collaborations should be transformed as
+Since this is not the case in this model, we need to re-cast these results accordingly:

 For WIMP masses below roughly $10$~GeV, the sensitivity of xenon-based detectors, such as XENON1T, LUX-ZEPLIN, and PandaX, begins to deteriorate, owing to the heavy xenon nucleus’s reduced recoil energy.
 In this low-mass regime, experiments employing lighter target nuclei, such as the argon-based DarkSide program, silicon-and-germanium detectors in SuperCDMS, or fluorine-rich bubble chambers like PICO, can achieve lower energy thresholds and thus set stronger exclusion limits.